FieryBanana101/Random-projects/README.md

-# Puzzle-solver
+# Random-Projects
-This repository will be filled with puzzle related problem solver such as sudoku and many other.
+This repository will be filled with random projects.
 This is created as part of my learning process and everyone can freely contribute here :)